 • Sale or purchase of goods: Pricing of inventory or raw materials transferred between related entities.

 • Royalties and IP licensing: Charges for the use of trademarks, patents, or software owned by a related party.
+This is an area of acute interest where the IP sits in a UAE offshore holding structure.

 • Shared services: Cost-sharing arrangements between group companies for joint activities.